 This custard makes a delicious pie, but it’s also perfect baked in ramekins like a crème brulee for cute personal desserts.
+Using small dishes to create small portions is a great way to enjoy dessert without overdoing it.
+Eating like this you cut down on on calories but not on enjoyment or flavor as you’ll see with these delicious little ramekins full of rich pumpkin custard for a lighter take on a classic Holiday dessert.
 You can make the custard with canned pumpkin, but if you have the time to bake a sugar or custard pumpkin for your pie, the results will be even better.
-If you end up with too much baked pumpkin puree, freeze the extra, unseasoned, ready to be made another pie or some soup.
+If you end up with too much baked pumpkin puree, freeze the extra, unseasoned, ready to be make pie or some soup.

-3. In a separate bow, using a whisk, beat together the heavy cream, maple syrup, eggs, sugar, salt, cinnamon, ginger, nutmeg, and vanilla.
+- In a separate bowl, using a whisk, beat together the heavy cream, maple syrup, eggs, sugar, salt, cinnamon, ginger, nutmeg, and vanilla.
 Pour this mixture into the pumpkin puree and beat to blend.

 Ann's Tips and Tricks

 If you don’t need a gluten free custard, use unbleached all purpose flour.

 if you’re making pie, check out our delicious wholewheat short crust pie dough!